Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Conclusions

-Beyond the specific EV disassembly use case, the modular design of this TAMP framework makes it readily adaptable to larger numbers of robots and different sequential task domains.
-Provided that the vision pipeline is retrained on application-relevant data and the TP-GMM models are exposed to suitable demonstrations, the system can generalise to diverse industrial or service robotics tasks.
-Thus, this work contributes a scalable and adaptable TAMP framework that integrates perception, task scheduling, and learning-informed motion planning.
-The results highlight its potential as a general solution for coordinated multi-robot manipulation in unstructured and dynamically changing environments.
+Beyond the specific EV-disassembly use case, the modular design of this framework makes it adaptable to larger robot teams and other sequential manipulation tasks.
+A current limitation is that dual-arm coupling is learned only indirectly through shared scene monitoring and replanning; jointly learned dual-arm motion priors remain an important direction for future work.
+Overall, the results show that the proposed integration is both practically useful and technically meaningful for coordinated multi-robot manipulation in unstructured and dynamically changing environments.